richard-yap/Lets_learn_Python3/README.md

 Let's Learn Python 3!

-The IDE I've used is Atom here: https://atom.io/
+The IDE I've used is Atom:
+https://atom.io/